MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 2. In the **WorldJourney** project, create a new top-level folder, and name it **Controllers**.

-3. Create a new controller using the following information:
+3. Create a new controller with the following information:
    - Controller name: **HomeController**
    - Template: **MVC controller - Empty**
    - Folder: **Controllers**

-4. Create a new controller using the following information:
+4. Create a new controller with the following information:
    - Controller name: **CityController**
    - Template: **MVC controller - Empty**
    - Folder: **Controllers**